nickcrider/ot-docs/docs/modules/magnet.md

     _New in version 2.2._

 !!!
 Note
-    There is a +/- 1 mmm variance across magnetic module units, using `height_from_base=0` might not be able to get the magnets to completely flush with base of the labware.
+    There is a +/- 1 mm variance across magnetic module units, using `height_from_base=0` might not be able to get the magnets to completely flush with base of the labware.
 Please test before carrying out your experiment to ensure the desired engage height for your labware.